kumahq/kuma/docs/madr/decisions/026-meshgateway-targetref.md

 ### `spec.to.targetRef`

-This MADR also makes clear that currently `spec.to.targetRef` for a `MeshGateway` to set policy for incoming traffic is not supported in any policy.
+This MADR also makes clear that currently `spec.to.targetRef.kind: MeshGateway` to set policy for incoming traffic is not supported in any policy.

 Part of the reason for this is that the paradigm that `spec.targetRef` tells us